Learning intention

 Learners needing support:

-• Learners can make a simple abstract shape by cutting a piece from one side of a square and moving it to the other side only once.
+• Could make a simple abstract shape by cutting a piece from one side of a square and moving it to the other side only once.

-• Learners can practise placing their shape on paper before drawing around it to check it fits together.
+• Could practise placing their shape on paper before drawing around it to check it fits together.

 Learners working at a stretch:

-• Learners should change their shape by adding details to make it look like an object (e.g., an animal, bird, or face) like Escher’s designs.
+• Should change their shape by adding details to make it look like an object (e.g., an animal, bird, or face) like Escher’s designs.

-• Learners could try rotating or flipping their shape to make a more detailed tessellation.
+• Could try rotating or flipping their shape to make a more detailed tessellation.

 Lock